top of page

 Species detected through these non-invasive surveys include the pangolin, wolf, cheetah, orca and many other endangered species world-wide.

-You can find out more about the wonderful work of Rogue Detection Dogs at their website or on their social media pages.
+You can find out more about the wonderful work of Rogue Detection Teams here.

 "I am speechless!
 Your artwork is unreal!
 He looks so lifelike!
 I feel like I'm stuttering to come up with words to type I am so in awe.
 Wow!
 Your skill and generosity are humbling.
 I can not thank you enough.
 Simply beautiful!"